grygy/pv217-microservices-materials/04/README.md

 ## Hints

-- In `flight-service` you can find implemented repository pattern with Panache.
+- In `flight-service`, you can find implemented repository pattern with Panache.
-- If something is not working, and it should (Developers aren't doing mistakes right?) run maven clean and compile commands.
+- If something is not working, and it should (Developers aren't making mistakes, right?), run maven clean and compile commands.

 ## Troubleshooting